 Let’s take a look at some of the metrics and ancillary functions your fitness watch may have.

-Heart Rate Monitor: Keeping track of the number of heartbeats per minute helps you know if you maximize your cardiovascular workouts.
-Know that heart beat metrics are less accurate the farther from the heart you are and rarely give true beats per minute (bps) reading during the activity.
+Keeping track of the number of heartbeats per minute helps you know if you maximize your cardiovascular workouts.
+Know that heartbeat metrics are less accurate the farther from the heart you are and rarely give true beats per minute (bps) reading during the activity.
 Heart rate is still a great function to keep you moving in the right direction of fitness, closing in on more consistent and accurate data.

-Movement Tracker: Everyone has the friend who is counting daily steps.
+Everyone has a friend who is counting daily steps.
 You can opt to measure movement throughout your day to keep yourself making more discipline activity choices like taking the stairs or walking to the park instead of driving.
-At the same time, you can focus on the movement during an activity.
+At the same time, you can focus on the movement during activity.
 Many devices will track movements ranging from walking, running, biking and swimming.

-Caloric Consumption: Don’t we all want to know exactly how many calories we burned so we don’t feel too guilty with that Friday cheat-day dessert?
+Don’t we all want to know exactly how many calories we burned so we don’t feel too guilty about that Friday cheat-day dessert?
 Once again, realize that your fitness watch isn’t an exact measurement but should be within 10 percent.
-The fitness watch is using an algorithm to calculate these numbers based on your age, gender and height/weight basics.
+The fitness watch is using an algorithm to calculate these numbers based on your age, gender and height/weight basis.
 Metabolisms do vary which is another reason for the accuracy range.

-GPS Location: Fitness trackers use GPS to determine your location.
+Fitness trackers use GPS to determine your location.
 This is great to map out your running route, making sure you ran the distance you intended.
-It also can be a fundamental safety feature for hikers and adventurers to not only help keep you from getting lost, but help others find you if you do.
+It also can be a fundamental safety feature for hikers and adventurers to not only help keep you from getting lost but help others find you if you do.